-Nashua Community Power and the Coalition represent your interests before state policymakers and regulatory agencies, including the Public Utilities Commission (a quasi-judicial board that supervises New Hampshire's electric distribution utilities).
-The Coalition estimates that building community-scale renewables and battery storage systems across New Hampshire costs up to ~30% less than continuing to purchase and import power from the New England regional electricity market.
+Pembroke Community Power and the Coalition represent your interests before state policymakers and regulatory agencies, including the Public Utilities Commission (a quasi-judicial board that supervises New Hampshire's electric distribution utilities).
+The Coalition estimates that building community-scale renewables and battery storage systems across New Hampshire may save up to 30% compared with power purchased and delivered from the New England regional electricity market.
 Unlocking this opportunity requires the political will to put in place new market mechanisms that appropriately compensate local projects for the benefits they create for our customers and communities.
-Sign up to receive the Coalition's 'Action Alerts' and join our campaigns to advance energy reforms at: https://www.cpcnh.org/community-leader-sign-up
+Sign up to receive the Coalition's 'Action Alerts' and join our campaigns to advance energy reforms at: www.cpcnh.org/community-leader-sign-up